 \subsubsection{Analytical formulations}

-To summarize all analytical results, we list the noises with the specific correlation and the \ac{TDI} transfer function for X in table \ref{tab:summary_unsup_table_XYZ}.
-The results are the same for Y and Z, even with laser locking.
+To summarize all analytical results, we list the noises with the specific correlation and the \ac{TDI} transfer functions for $X$ in Table~\ref{tab:summary_unsup_table_XYZ}.
+The results are the same for $Y$ and $Z$, even with laser locking.
 For all these results, the equal armlengths and equal noise level approximations are used.
-We do not distinguish between the case with or without laser locking the results are identical for the unsuppressed noises.
+We do not distinguish between the case with or without laser locking, since the results are identical for the unsuppressed noises.
 For the sake of brevity, we introduce two common factors in the summary table: